vnn/wifi/README.md

 ## Note
 This script was intended to be used on an OpenBSD laptop, connecting to ipv4 networks.
-That being said, it should work on several unix systems without huge changes as well as ipv6 networks.
+That being said, it should work on several unix systems as well as ipv6 network with a few efforts.
 Thanks to my friend Tamentis for his help on this projects.